 - 7.10.3.
 Battery Safety Batteries must be enclosed in one or more battery boxes or a portion of the hull to separate them from the skipper.
 Battery containment shall not be sealed and must allow for ventilation.
 Battery containment must protect the skipper from battery explosion and leakage, and may be plastic, fiberglass, or similar materials that will not chemically react rapidly to battery acid.
 All electrical cables must be properly sized to expected system currents. - 7.10.4.
 Motor Switch All craft must have a switch wired to disconnect all power to the motor.
 The device must be able to interrupt full load current.
 It must be clearly marked in 10 mm high letters as the "Motor Switch" and be plainly marked with "ON" and "OFF" positions in 10 mm high letters.
-A relay may be used for the switch function.
+A relay may be used for the switch function. - 7.10.5.

-- 7.105.
 Main Fuse A separate fuse (not a circuit breaker) must be in series with the main battery and the rating must be such that it protects the craft's wiring. - 7.11.
 Radios During all events radio communication between the skipper and a team member on shore is required.
 There is no restriction on the type or frequency of voice or telemetry radio communication.
 Radios will be checked during technical inspection, and channels will be assigned.
 A team member must be in the designated area with a radio any time their boat is on the water. - 7.12.
 Skipper Cockpit The skipper's cockpit must provide for the skipper's unassisted exit within 5 seconds in case of emergency.
 The five (5) second exit, as well as the function of the dead-man's switch, will be checked during Technical Inspections. - 7.12.1.
-Harnesses No harnesses or restraints to hold the skipper in place will be allowed. - 7.122.
-Safety The cockpit area will be inspected for hazards and compliance with the Rules during the Technical Inspections and in the Staging and/or On Deck areas. - 7.13.
-Fasteners - 7.13.1.
+Harnesses No harnesses or restraints to hold the skipper in place will be allowed. - 7.12.2.
+Safety The cockpit area will be inspected for hazards and compliance with the Rules during the Technical Inspections and in the Staging and/or On Deck areas.

+7.13.
+Fasteners

+- 7.13.1.
 Steering System All fasteners associated with the craft's steering system must be equipped with locking nuts, double nuts, or nuts secured with safety wire or cotter pins.
-Loctite® may be used in areas of difficult accessibility. - 7.132.
+Loctite® may be used in areas of difficult accessibility. - 7.13.2.
 Batteries Batteries must be secured to the hull.
-This must be done with a strap not less than 11⁄4" in width, or other hold-down device, that will not allow the battery to come loose if the boat capsizes.
+This must be done with a strap not less than 11⁄2" in width, or other hold-down device, that will not allow the battery to come loose if the boat capsizes.
 Velcro is not acceptable. - 7.13.3.
-Solar Panets Each panel, with or without a frame, must be attached with a mechanical fastening to the hull.
+Solar Panels Each panel, with or without a frame, must be attached with a mechanical fastening to the hull.
 The design should take into account the possibility of gusty winds during the events.
 In addition, a lanyard must be attached from each solar panel to a secure member of the hull or a frame that attaches to the hull.
-The lanyard must be strong enough that it will not break if the panel should go into the water while the boats is moving. - 7.14.
-Safety Equipment - 7.14.1.
-Life Preservers A life preserver, USCG approved Type I, II, or III, must be worn by all craft occupants and safety craft occupants at all times. - 7.142.
-Buoyancy of Craft Sufficient floation must be provided on board so that the craft cannot sink, even when filled with water.
-A 20% safety factor must be included in the calculations.
-Verification calculations must be included in the Technical Report.
-Failure to do so will result in a 5-point penalty.
-Revised calculations must be presented at Inspection if significant changes have been made since submission of the Technical Report. - 7.14.3.
-Towing A fitting for emergency towing must be attached at the bow.
-Its hole diameter must be at least 14 mm (0.56 in).
-All boats must carry a minimum of 5 meters of towing line, which will be provided at Registration.
-The towing line must be attached to the fitting and must be made easily accessible for emergency towing. - 7.14.4.
-Signal Devices Two signal devices must be carried on board the craft at all times.
-They are:
+The lanyard must be strong enough that it will not break if the panel should go into the water while the boat is moving.